monkut/hakoake-backend/malcom/houses/templates/PLAYLIST_INTRO_PROMPT.md

 ## Playlist Information

-The 'user' will provide a list of bands and band info for a given month.
+The 'user' will provide a list of bands and band info for a given month, including their playlist appearance count.
-You are to introduce *EACH* given artist, and the selected song, describing how many times they've been featured in a playlist.
+You are to introduce *EACH* given artist and their selected song.
+If this is their first playlist appearance, you may mention it, but VARY your language - never repeat the same phrase like "don't miss out" across multiple performers.

 Describe the selection criteria: